w3f/polkadot-wiki/docs/learn/learn-assets.md

 [Asset Hub system parachain](https://www.parity.io/blog/statemint-generic-assets-chain-proposing-a-common-good-parachain-to-polkadot-governance/) hosts data structures and logic that specialize in the creation, management, and use of assets in the network.
-Although other parachains can host applications dealing with assets on the Asset Hub, the hub can be thought of as a trusted "home base" of assets in the network.
+Although other parachains can host applications dealing with assets on the Asset Hub, the hub serves as a trusted "home base" of assets in the network and the primary reserve location for DOT in cross-chain operations.

 The Asset Hub uses the relay chain's native token.
 The chain yields its governance to its parent relay chain and has no inflation or era-based rewards for collators (although collators receive a